kubernetes/kubernetes/docs/volumes.md

 ## API objects
 TODO: figure out why Volume is on ContainerManifest and on podTemplate and which matters for what.

 All the *Directory types mentioned above are part of a VolumeSource object.
+They are not objects in themselves.

-A CachedDirectory or PackageDirectory has to be created in the API before it can be reference by a Pod in its VolumeSource section.
+A CachedDirectory and a PackageDirectory refer to a CachedData and a PackageData API object, which has to be created in the API before it can be referenced by a VolumeSource.

-The CachedDirectory, PackageDirectory also have corresponding API objects which represent the actual data itself:
-BoundCachedDirectory, BoundPackageDirectory.
-TBD if DebugDirectory has a Bound counterpart.
+A CachedData and a PackageData are analagous to pods; they all:
+ - have a resource request
+ - have their own lifetime
+ - can be created manually or created by a controller
+ - you create as many of them as you want bound instances.
+ - have labels.
+ - get bound to a machine by the scheduler.

+A CachedVolumeSource consists of a label selector that matches CachedData objects that can satisfy it.
+Open questions:
+  - what if  more than 1 CachedData on the same machine can satisfy the Pods need?
+Arbitrary?
+  - what if two pods could be bound to the same machine, and there is one CachedData that can satisfy either of them.
+    Only one can use it, right?
+Tricky to represent this choice in the scheduler algorithm?
+  - Consider forcing 1:1 relationship between pod and CachedData?
+But that would get complicated if Nodes are flapping.

+When the scheduler binds a CachedData or a PackageData, it writes a BoundData object which makes the kubelet set aside the resources, and install the data if it is a PackageData.

 ## Node outage

 If a node has an outage such as a reboot or network drop, the pods on it may die or be terminated when the node rejoins the cluster.
-However, CachedDirectory and PackageDirectory do not.
-They represent data that is expensive to install.
+However, CachedData and CachedData do not get deleted.
+The scheduler will see this and may decide to bind a dependent pod there.
+An advanced implementation might reason about the cost of killing an in-progress rebuild of a CachedData versus reusing a recently-returned one.

 ## CachedDirectory